k2view-academy/K2View-Academy/articles/33_data_catalog/05_data_catalog_navigation.md

 # Data Catalog Navigation

-Data Catalog is a web application based on a distributed graph database OrientDB (Apache 2).
-The catalog's UI enables the users to move through a data model’s graph, move from one level to another and filter specific elements.
+Data Catalog's UI enables the users to move through a data model’s graph, move from one level to another and filter specific elements.

 ### How Do I Access the Data Catalog?